PacktPublishing/Minimal-CMake/ch7/part-2/README.md

 # ch7/part-2

-Show how to name project and library differently in `mc-array`.
+Shows how to name the project and library differently in `mc-array`.

 ## Visual Studio Code Debugging